GoogleCloudPlatform/cloud-run-samples/multi-container/open-policy-agent-sample/README.md

 Follow [steps 3-5](https://www.openpolicyagent.org/docs/latest/http-api-authorization/#3-check-that-alice-can-see-her-own-salary) in the original tutorial to verify the policies with one small change:

-  any time you see `localhost:5000` replace it with the Cloud Run URL.
+  any time you see `curl localhost:5000` replace it with the Cloud Run URL.
 For e.g.

 ```bash
 curl --user alice:password <CLOUD_RUN_URL>/finance/salary/alice